We have five factories and 19 years of experience in plant extracts

 Medication Interactions

 1. Anticoagulants: Bioflavonoids, particularly those found in citrus, have been known to have anticoagulant properties.
-If you are taking blood-thinning medications such as warfarin, it is important to consult with your healthcare provider before supplementing with Citrus bioflavonoids to avoid increasing the risk of bleeding.
+If you are taking blood-thinning medications such as warfarin, it is important to consult with your healthcare provider before supplementing with citrus bioflavonoids to avoid increasing the risk of bleeding.

 2. Blood Pressure Medications: Some bioflavonoids may lower blood pressure.
 If you are on medication for high blood pressure, the combined effect could lead to excessively low blood pressure (hypotension).